felix-lang/fbuild/docs/source/manual.rst

 - ``stdout_quieter`` and ``stderr_quieter`` are the same thing as ``quieter``, except they are for whether or not the output of the command will be shown.

-- ``input`` is a string to be sent to the command's standard input.
+- ``input`` is a byte string to be sent to the command's standard input.

 - ``stdin`` is ignored if ``input`` is truthy; otherwise, it will be the ``stdin`` argument passed to ``subprocess.Popen``.